Entrepreneurship Competition - Terms & Conditions

 d.
 By submitting an entry, entrants confirm that:

 f.
-Proof of consent may be requested by the Oragniser(s); failure to provide may result in disqualification.
+Proof of consent may be requested by the Organiser(s); failure to provide may result in disqualification.

 g.
 By submitting an entry to the Competition, the entrant acknowledges that UNiDAYS is an independent innovator in its field.
 The entrant agrees that UNiDAYS may develop ideas, products, or marketing campaigns that are similar or identical to the entry, and that such independent development shall not constitute an infringement of the entrant's intellectual property rights.